Advancing Women’s Health Through Community-Engaged Research on Health Screening and Substance Use

 Project Description

-Social and structural determinants of health (SSDOH), including barriers related to housing, food, transportation, finances, and access to care, strongly shape women’s health outcomes and are also closely linked to substance use risk, treatment access, and recovery.
+Issues related to housing, food, transportation, finances, and available care, strongly shape women’s health outcomes and are also closely linked to substance use risk, treatment access, and recovery.
 In women’s health settings, screening for these factors may also involve sensitive issues such as reproductive health, caregiving burdens, interpersonal safety, and substance use.
-Because UI Health serves diverse communities across Chicago, including medically underserved areas where social factors can meaningfully affect care, it is an important setting for community-informed approaches to women’s health and substance use.
-This project will partner with a community-engaged scholar and UI Health to conduct a scoping review on facilitators and barriers to SSDOH screening in women’s health, with particular attention to implications for substance use prevention, identification, and support.
+UI Health, situated in the large metropolitan city of Chicago, is an important setting for community-informed approaches to women’s health and substance use.
+This project will partner with a community-engaged scholar and UI Health to conduct a scoping review on facilitators and issues associated with screening in women’s health, with particular attention to implications for substance use prevention, identification, and support.
 Findings will be used to develop a manuscript and practical educational materials for community use.

 Role of the Scholar